Menu

 Heat Pump Specific Settings:

-- Enable outdoor temperature lockout to optimize efficiency
+• Enable outdoor temperature lockout to improve efficiency

 Winter Efficiency Improvements